Bruno Zumbo

-Bruno D. Zumbo is a Canadian mathematical scientist trained in the tradition of research that combines pure and applied mathematics with statistical and algorithmic techniques to develop theory and solve problems arising in measurement, testing, and surveys in the social, behavioral, and health sciences.
-He is currently Professor and Distinguished University Scholar, the Canada Research Chair in Psychometrics and Measurement (Tier 1), and the Paragon UBC Professor of Psychometrics & Measurement at University of British Columbia.
+Bruno D. Zumbo is a Canadian mathematical scientist trained in the tradition of research that combines mathematical analysis, statistics, and probability to develop theory and solve problems arising in measurement, testing, and surveys in the social, behavioral, and health sciences.
+He is currently Professor and Distinguished University Scholar, the Canada Research Chair in Psychometrics and Measurement (Tier 1), and formerly the Paragon UBC Professor of Psychometrics & Measurement at University of British Columbia.

-His research in the mathematical sciences reflects a wide range of research in mathematics and statistics aimed at developing and exploring the properties and applications of mathematical structures of measurement, survey design, testing, and assessment.
+His research in the mathematical sciences reflects a wide range of topics in mathematical analysis and statistics aimed at developing and exploring the properties and applications of mathematical structures of measurement, survey design, testing, and assessment.

 Education

 He completed his B.Sc. at the University of Alberta (Edmonton, AB) and his MA and Ph.D. from Carleton University (Ottawa, ON).
 His doctoral dissertation titled "Statistical Methods to Overcome Nonindependence of Coupled Data in Significance Testing" was under the direction of Donald W. Zimmerman (Carleton University, Ottawa).